 - Helps you rank higher on SERPs if you consistently share fresh content with your audience.

 Whether you’re able to optimize the use of Google+ for your local business depends on your ability to create and deliver actionable content to your potential and/or existing customers at the right time.
 This ‘right time’ is the optimal time to share your posts on Google+, when they are most likely to get read and shared.
-An app called Timing+ will help you calculate the best time to share posts on Google+.
 In internet marketing, where every second counts, a ‘share’ timed to perfect can deliver the best returns!

 #5 – Google+ Authorship

 With over 350 million active users, Google+ is giving Facebook and Twitter a run for its money.
 You ignore this social network at your own risk; if you don’t want to miss out on reaching out to such a large chunk of audience, you need a Google+ strategy starting right now!
 Yet another reason why you should be leveraging Google+ is its features like Google+ Authorship.
 You can now link your Google+ account to the content you create; essentially you can claim your content as a site owner or contributor.
 It verifies your identity as the author of the content, lending it greater credibility and leaving no room for doubt that it was a human that wrote this content.

 Yes, all those pictures of people appearing next to search results is a result of Google’s attempts to reward people who consistently produce quality content.
 But what’s establishing trust and legitimacy of your content got to do with local SEO?
 Plenty!